 In a large bowl, whisk together the condensed milk, cold brewed espresso, whole milk and a pinch of salt.
-When it’s all blended up, pour into your ice cream maker and let it go.
+When it’s all blended up, let it chill if the ingredients you’re working with are room temperature.
+If your ingredients are already chilled, pour into your ice cream maker and let it go.
 When it’s nearly done, sprinkle in the cocoa nibs.
 When ready, pour into a lidded container and freeze until frozen.
 See, I said it was easy!

 * or use leftover cold strong coffee